 Of course, NHS rehab is favourable as it ensures that finance is not a barrier.
 If you are able to access funding, we strongly recommend you take advantage of that possibility.

 If you are unable, private rehab may be an option.
 There are a range of private rehab options for those living in Bristol, Bath, Swindon and across the South West of England.
-At The Providence Projects we are able to arrange quick admissions into a range of programmes here.
+At The Providence Projects we are able to arrange immediate admissions into a range of programmes here.

 Addiction help in Bristol